crvUSD Price Hits $1.00 (CRVUSD)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-crvUSD’s total supply is 140,784,292 tokens.
-The official website for crvUSD is www.curve.fi. crvUSD’s official Twitter account is @curvefinance.
+crvUSD’s total supply is 140,784,292 tokens. crvUSD’s official website is www.curve.fi. crvUSD’s official Twitter account is @curvefinance.

 crvUSD Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as crvUSD directly using U.S. dollars.
-Investors seeking to trade crvUSD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy crvUSD using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as crvUSD directly using U.S. dollars.
+Investors seeking to trade crvUSD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy crvUSD using one of the exchanges listed above.

 Receive News & Updates for crvUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for crvUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.